ShefBots/shefbots.github.io/_posts/2020-03-16-making-round-images-flat-and-flat-images-round.md

 processing out of whack.

 ### Dewarping The Image
-Now, up until this point I've only discussed practical, hands-on things that while time-consuming, aren't exactly outside the expected when it comes to entering a challenge like PiWars.
+Now, up until this point I've only discussed practical, hands-on things that while time-consuming, aren't exactly outside the expected when it comes to entering a challenge like Pi Wars.
 But now we're about to take a detour to software engineering town, with a service-station stop at mathsville.
 So far, all our images have been coming in like this:

 ![An Input Image]({{ site.url }}/assets/200316_warpedinput.png){: style="height: 16.5em;"}